 is the maximum number of proxies which can exist at any given moment on this particular node.
-A proxy is a substitute task control block which 216 RTEMS C User's Guide represent a task residing on a remote node when that task blocks on a remote object.
+A proxy is a substitute task control block which represent a task residing on a remote node when that task blocks on a remote object.
 Proxies are used in situations in which delayed interaction is required with a remote node.
+When using the confdefs.h mechanism for configuring an RTEMS application, the value for this field corresponds to the setting of the macro CONFIGURE_MP_MAXIMUM_PROXIES.
+If not defined by the application, then the CONFIGURE_MP_MAXIMUM_PROXIES macro defaults to the value 32.

-User_mpci_table
+$User_mpci_table$

 is the address of the Multiprocessor Communications Interface Table.
 This table contains the entry points of user-provided functions which constitute the multiprocessor communications layer.
 This table must be provided in multiprocessor configurations with all entries configured.
 The format of this table and details regarding its entries can be found in the next section.
+When using the confdefs.h mechanism for configuring an RTEMS application, the value for this field corresponds to the setting of the macro CONFIGURE_MP_MPCI_TABLE_POINTER.
+If not defined by the application, then the CONFIGURE_MP_MPCI_TABLE_POINTER macro defaults to the address of the table named MPCI_table.

-21.9 Multiprocessor Communications Interface Table
+22.11 Multiprocessor Communications Interface Table